RitaYujiaWu/Basic-Image-Processing-Application/README.md

 In this project, we developed a basic image-processing app with five distinct parts including image storage, various image-processing methods, stimulation of a monetized app with inheritance, and implementation of a KNN classifier to predict image labels.

-## A glance at the function we achieved:
+## A glance at the main functions we achieved:

   <table>
     <thead>